-The stress data records input file is an MS Excel® 97-2003 file in the WSM format.
-Since Matlab® cannot read data from files in the current Excel \.xlsx format the input file is required to be in \.xls format.
-You can use the included wsm2016.xls file, provide your own stress compilation, or append your own stress data to the wsm2016.xls file.
+The stress data records input file is an either a MS Excel® file or a comma-separated-values file.
+Both are required to be in the WSM format.
+Matlab® can only read data from \.xls or \.xlsx-files if MS Excel® is installed.
+You can use the included wsm2016.xlsx, wsm2016.xls, or wsm2016.csv file, provide your own stress compilation, or append your own stress data to one of the provided files.
 For a detailed description of the WSM file format see Heidbach et al. (2008, 2010) or visit the website www.world-stress-map.org.
 If you use your own file, note that the first row is ignored.
 Furthermore, only the following ten columns (Tab.
 3) are relevant for the script.
 All other columns are non-essential and may be empty.